kltm2018/kltm2018.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 tags: [books, test]
 ---

+# _include/embed-audio.html
 <audio controls>
   <source src="{{ include.src }}" type="audio/mpeg">
   Your browser does not support the audio element.
 </audio>

-'/assets/audio/haha?autoplay=1&loop=1&controls=1'
+# Use in the post as
-{% include open-embed.html src="/assets/audio/haha.mp3" %}
+{% include embed-audio.html src="/assets/audio/haha.mp3" %}

 Under what circumstances should we step off a path?
 When is it essential that we finish what we start?
 If I bought a bag of peanuts and had an allergic reaction, no one would fault me if I threw it out.
 If I ended a relationship with a woman who hit me, no one would say that I had a commitment problem.
 But if I walk away from a seemingly secure route because my soul has other ideas, I am a flake?